Cognitive Analytic Therapy (CAT)

-CAT is an integration of cognitive and analytic psychotherapy.
-It is time limited with an agreed ending, the ending being an important part of the therapy.
-12 weekly sessions is average, but 5, 8, 12 or 24 may be negotiated according to your need.
-It is used with a range of issues, including personal growth/ understanding, stress, depression, eating difficulties, self harm and relationship problems.
-It is widely available within the NHS, including in Sheffield community mental health teams.
+Cognitive Analytic Therapy is an integration of cognitive and analytic psychotherapy.
+CAT is time limited with an agreed ending, the ending being an important part of the therapy.
+16 weekly CAT sessions is average, but 8, 12 or 24 may be negotiated according to your need.
+It is used with a range of issues, including personal growth/ understanding, stress, depression, eating difficulties, self-harm and relationship problems.